rupl/chrisruppel.com/about/site.md

 * **Gulp** for task manager for development and parts of deployment.
 * **Sass** for light preprocessing of CSS.
-* **Jekyll** for content management and site generator.
+* **Eleventy** for static site generation.
 * **Mapbox** for displaying maps and GPS data.
 * **Express** for server.
 * **GitHub** for code hosting and deployment.
 * **Heroku** for web hosting and deployment.
 * **S3** for image hosting.

-**This site does not store any information about you.** If you submit a webmention, we dutifully record it at your request.
+**This site does not store any information about you as a visitor.** If you submit a webmention, it is dutifully recorded at your request.
 If you view a map or video embed, those third parties might store information about you.

 ### Content